Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: , and Transitions

-\unboldmath In the winter 1997/1998 I have been asked by Gerhard Buchalla, whether I would be interested in joining him, Martin Beneke, Christoph Greub, Alexander Lenz and Uli Nierste in the calculation of NLO QCD corrections to the life-time difference or equivalently $\Delta\Gamma_s$ in the $B_s^0-\bar B_s^0$ system.
+In {that} winter 1997/1998 I have been asked by Gerhard Buchalla, whether I would be interested in joining him, Martin Beneke, Christoph Greub, Alexander Lenz and Uli Nierste in the calculation of NLO QCD corrections to the life-time difference or equivalently $\Delta\Gamma_s$ in the $B_s^0-\bar B_s^0$ system.
 At first I found it an interesting idea.
 Afterall $\Delta\Gamma_s$ is much larger than $\Delta\Gamma_d$ and working with my physics sons Alex and Uli, my physics stepson Martin and the Swiss master Christoph for the first time would be a real fun.
 In 1984 I studied $\Delta\Gamma_d$ at LO with Slominski and Steger \cite{Buras:1984pq} and in addition after nine years of NLO climbing I was well prepared for this new expedition.
-Yet, this winter I was busy with writing up my Les Houches lectures and other project and I did not join Gerhard et al. Two papers in 1998 and 2002 \cite{Beneke:1998sy,Beneke:2002rj,Beneke:2003az} as well as numerous phenomenological analyses of Lenz and Nierste in the last decade resulted from this project \cite{Lenz:2006hd}.
-Equally important this topic was the subject of the PhD thesis of Alexander Lenz.
+Yet, this winter I was busy with writing up my Les Houches lectures and other projects and I did not join Gerhard et al.

+The paper \cite{Beneke:1998sy} as well as improvements of the operator basis \cite{Lenz:2006hd} and numerous phenomenological analyses of Lenz and Nierste (see e.g.\ \cite{Lenz:2011ti,Esen:2019jjy}) resulted from this project.
+Equally important, this topic was the subject of the PhD thesis of Alexander Lenz.

-Interestingly, also the younger generation of Rome masters got involved in these efforts \cite{Ciuchini:2001vx,Ciuchini:2003ww}, in particular Cecilia Tarantino, who became in 2006 my close one-loop collaborator within the Littlest Higgs Model with T-parity.
+Interestingly, also the younger generation of Rome masters got involved in these efforts \cite{Ciuchini:2003ww}, in particular Cecilia Tarantino, who became in 2006 my close one-loop collaborator within the Littlest Higgs Model with T-parity.
 I hope one day somebody will report on this competition, although as most of the authors are at least twenty years younger than me, it will still take some time.
-The results of these four papers played already an important role in the analyses of the Tevatron data and will certainly be very important for the LHCb. \boldmath
+The results of these papers played already an important role in the analyses of the Tevatron data and presently are also very important for the LHCb.

+In \cite{Beneke:1998sy} the $(Q_{1,2},Q_{1,2})$ contributions to $\Gamma_{12}^q$ with two insertions of the current-current operators were presented at NLO, i.e.\ two-loop level, together with the one-loop NLO contributions for the $(Q_{1,2},Q_{8G})$ insertion, both only for the CKM-favoured term with two charm quarks describing $b\to c\bar c q$ decays.
+It was sufficient to include the terms with penguin operators $Q_{3,\ldots 6}$ at LO, because their coefficients are much smaller than $C_{1,2}$.
+For the prediction of $a_{\rm fs}^q$ one also needs the $(u,c)$, $(c,u)$, and $(u,u)$ diagrams and the analogous NLO calculation has been obtained at the same time by the two groups \cite{Ciuchini:2003ww,Beneke:2003az}.
+In \cite{Ciuchini:2003ww}, also the calculation of \cite{Beneke:1998sy} has been confirmed.